YOUR ADVENTURE BEGINS HERE

 At the 40 Mile Scrub we have a magnificent morning tea/lunch.
 Please bring a donation to thank the lovely families that produce this food for us.
 Narrow bitumen and rough edges, coupled with increasing contact with road trains and other large road vehicles keep the need for traffic awareness at a premium, following the 40 Mile Scrub turnoff onto the Gulf Development Road.
 The conditions then level out and the road makes a gradual descent with improved road surface.

 The night time stop is within the township of Mt Surprise.
-Camping is available behind the pub and general store.
-If you want some sleep at night don’t go too close to the pub!
+Camping is available at the Bedrock Village caravan park.

 [Total ascent of 465.83 m and has a maximum elevation of 799.35 m]